erbafdavid/StabFem/README.md

 written by Julien Dambrine and deposited on mathworks.
 This latter uses the pdeplot command from pdetools library, and I don’t know an alternative with octave/scilab.

+At longer term, a translation of the Software in python is under reflection.

 Initially uploaded on GitHub with help of Alexei Stukov on july 7, 2017.